Jbleezy/BO1-Reimagined/README.md

 * Active barriers in the spawn room stay the same throughout the entire match
 * Pack-a-Punch machine will stay available for as long as the defcon room is active
 * If all players on a floor use an elevator or get downed when the power is off, all zombies will now respawn
-* If all players on a floor use an elevator or get downed when the power is on, all zombies will now go through teleporters
+* If all players on a floor use an elevator or get downed when the power is on, all zombies that were in the map will now go through teleporters and all zombies that were in barriers will now respawn
 * Fixed lighting on the top floor being incorrect
 * All characters now use the correct viewmodel arms
 * Fixed a bug that caused zombies to not go through a trap if the trap was active when a thief round ends